Adobe CIO Stoddard: AI bots can ‘cut toil,’ reduce demands for IT help

 Stoddard identified employee fear of change as a potential concern as organizations adopt AI, and said that bots should be thought of as additional virtual workers to handle mundane tasks — not replacing humans, as Adobe has noted in the past, but rather enabling them to focus on value-added activities.
 Good change management, she said, includes giving employees the opportunity to experiment with new technologies in a safe space.
 If people have time to learn, think about, and become comfortable with AI solutions, they’ll quickly determine what they can now do on their own.
 To do this, an organization needs to be bold enough to give employees toolkits rather than mandates, while applying the right governance as people address their own problems.

 The apparent end goal of these changes is to reduce or eliminate queues for IT services, but not to kill IT departments.
 In the past, Stoddard explained, IT departments worked on projects to solve issues, and employees had to wait in line for IT staff to become available to address each problem.
-Going forward, she said, AI and ML will used to solve systemic problems automatically, solving the IT bottleneck by giving people streamlined solutions or the self-service tools they need to fix issues.
+Going forward, she said, AI and ML will be used to solve systemic problems automatically, solving the IT bottleneck by giving people streamlined solutions or the self-service tools they need to fix issues.

 During a live Q&A session, Stoddard was asked what hurdles might stand in the way of a company adopting conversational AI.
 She explained that Adobe started small, to help people understand how AI works and become comfortable with it, rather than starting so large that the system might be intimidating and cause people not to use it — a wise approach both in terms of user adoption and in creating AI IT projects that don’t try to bite off more than they can chew.